Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Don't: **
 ![screenshot of the fnac.com website](./images/groupement2.jpg)
-It is very difficult to associate the themes ("par region", "par genre", ...) and the sub-themes in columns, especially since the horizontal borders are too little contrasted.
+It is very difficult to associate the themes ("par region", "par genre", …) and the sub-themes in columns, especially since the horizontal borders are too little contrasted.

 **Example: The <abbr>HTML5</abbr> and landmarks <abbr>ARIA</abbr> **
-To give a semantic structure to the main regions of a page, we can use the <abbr> HTML5 </ abbr> structure tags (`main` for the main content of the page,` nav` for the main navigation, `header `for page header,` footer` for footer, `aside` for content complementary to the main content, and others) even if their support by assistive technologies / browsers is not total , it's enough.
-You can also use, to set up this page structure, [the landmarks <abbr>ARIA</abbr> (Accessible Rich Internet Applications)](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/index.html) and there, the support is much better & nbsp ;!
+To give a semantic structure to the main regions of a page, we can use the <abbr> HTML5 </ abbr> structure tags (`main` for the main content of the page,` nav` for the main navigation, `header `for page header,` footer` for footer, `aside` for content complementary to the main content, and others) even if their support by assistive technologies / browsers is not complete, it's enough.
+You can also use, to set up this page structure, [the landmarks <abbr>ARIA</abbr> (Accessible Rich Internet Applications)](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/index.html) and there, the support is much better!

 All about <a href="./examples/landmarks/index.html">the landmarks <abbr>ARIA</abbr> in our examples</a>.

 Setting up this type of semantics allows visually impaired people to identify and understand the organization, the overall structure of the page and thus navigate more easily.

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a href="https://www.w3.org/TR/WCAG21/#consistent-navigation">3.2.3 Consistent Navigation</a>
 - <a href="https://www.w3.org/TR/WCAG21/#consistent-identification">3.2.4 Consistent Identification</a>